 Exploring the design of your home

-For those who work at home, you further need to consider your own ability to separate your work space with your living space.
-If you use the full freedom of the house, you may find it less relaxing when you put the laptop down for the day and could find a spare room better for your productivity and happiness.
+For those who work at home, you need to consider your own ability to separate your workspace from your living space.
+For example, if you use the full freedom of the house, you may find it less relaxing when you put the laptop down for the day and find a spare room better for your productivity and happiness.

 Understanding your neighbourhood

 Apartments spring up in various locations, from trendy inner-city neighbourhoods to less affluent suburban areas.
 The area you live in can be absolutely key to your enjoyment of your apartment, whether that’s because of crime rates or a lack of an accessible community for your interests.
 So scout the neighbourhood before buying, and do your research online – there are plenty of excellent resources to be found.
 Using modern technology, you can even monitor a neighbourhood from afar.